gniarchos/foody-thesis/README.md

 This project is using the MySQL server for login/signup and for user data.
 The app is fetching all the data from the MySQL server and the connection was made using PHP.

-## 🎮 How to play

-	1. Select trivia properties
-	2. Answer all the questions
-	3. Press "Show Results" to see how many correct answers you got

 ## 🛠️ Features
 - Order from plenty of restaurants
 - Search restaurants